Pace the Peaks Home Page

 Our Weather Records for previous months and years.

 Weather Forecast from the Lake District National Park Weatherline available online.
-The Fell Conditions report has now restarted.
+The Fell Conditions report has now stopped until Winter.

 Mountain Weather Information Service with 3 day forecasts for Lake District.
 Those for Scotland, Snowdonia and The Peak District are also available from the Home page